Favourited 102 times

 We are hobby wine-makers and recycling enthusiasts.
 We have a lot of renovation, gardening and clearing tasks, so bring your work clothes and comfortable shoes :-)

-We can offer you free accommodation and 3 meals a day, in exchange of 5 hours work a day, 5 days a week.
-Or, if you prefer to work on a 25-hours a week schedule (and decide yourself the hours), we can also do that.
+We can offer you free accommodation and 3 meals a day, in exchange of 25-hours a week schedule.

 You can also work less hours a day, if you take care of some of your meals.